Dutch Palestinian seeks war crimes damages from Israel's Gantz

 THE HAGUE, Sept 17 (Reuters) - A Dutch Palestinian who lost six relatives during a 2014 bombing of Gaza sought compensation on Tuesday from former Israeli armed forces chief Benny Gantz, who is contesting a tight election against Prime Minister Benjamin Netanyahu.

-As voting began in Israel with Gantz and Netanyahu's parties neck-and-neck in polls, Ismail Ziada invoked "universal jurisdiction" laws in his request for a Netherlands court to hear a civil suit against the ex-military head for war crimes.
+With voting underway in Israel where Gantz and Netanyahu's parties have been neck-and-neck, Ismail Ziada invoked "universal jurisdiction" laws in a request for a Netherlands court to hear a civil suit against the ex-military head for war crimes.

 Ziada wants compensation of 600,000 euros ($660,000) for the deaths of his mother, three brothers, sister-in-law and nephew when the family's home in the al-Bureij refugee camp was bombed by forces under Gantz's command.